milo256/receval/README.md

 ```

 Receval is not parsed line-by-line.

 The entire file is parsed at once, and then run.
 This means global variables and functions may be used "before" they are declared.
 It also means that functions can only be called from inside of other
 functions.

-Execution starts in the main function
+Execution starts at the main function.
+Main is a function that is called `main`, takes no arguments, and returns an int.

 ```
-/* yes, this works */
+/* code starts here */
 = main function -> int ()
     print_x()